Welcome to the Department of Physics

 The DP is responsible for eight courses, including two Integrated Master's degrees in engineering.
 There are 1st, 2nd and 3rd cycles in the areas of Physics, Physical Engineering and Biomedical Engineering and Biophysics and a 3rd cycle in Astronomy and Astrophysics.

-The DP conducts research in the fields of space science (from the Earth and space, in instrumentation, astronomy and astrophysics), biophysics, biomedical and biological systems, condensed matter (namely soft matter and nanoparticles) and ionizing radiation and particles.
+The DP conducts research in the fields of space science (from the Earth and space, in instrumentation, astronomy and astrophysics), biophysics, biomedical and biological systems, condensed matter (namely soft matter, nanoparticles, nonlinear optics and quantum fluids) and ionizing radiation and particles.
 In some of these areas, the connection with international organizations (in particular, with ESA, ESO and CERN) is intense, creating very rich training contexts and exquisite levels of competence and professionalism that many MSc and PhD students benefit from.

 Over time, our graduates have become scientists, typically at the University, in Portugal or elsewhere, have taken on responsibilities in hospitals, companies, institutes and consultancies, or set up their own companies.
 In most cases, they still deal with concepts, models and physical systems; in others they decided to capitalize on their analytical, abstraction, modelling and systems complexity apprehension skills, that they further developed and applied.